USI-WA-final-project/WA-game-group/README.md

-# WA-group-A
+# WA-game-group
-Repository for group A's Web Atelier project
+Repository for the game group's Web Atelier project